JohnAustinDev/osis-converters/ReadMe.md

 audio files, such as when a translation has multiple modules with different scripts.
 This allows all these modules to reference the same audio files.
+* `Scope = Gen-Deut Matt-John Rev` Is used to list Bible module contents, and it follows osisRef rules.
+Note that Scope interperetation is versification dependant, since different verse systems may have different book orders and numbers of chapters and verses.
+The Scope config entry is important for use cases when the content needs to be determined before the text itself can be loaded and read.

 ## Comparison of OSIS files to CrossWire OSIS